amengol/amengol.github.io/aboutme.md

 Early in my childhood when I started discovering console games I became fascinated about them.
 How could they move a picture in the screen?
 How they "knew" when I had pushed a button?
 That was simply *magic* for me, but then I have been told that there was no such thing like magic.

 Again, I was fascinated on how a plane managed to fly.
 How could it be?
 A giant aircraft flew over my head and I started to wonder: what does push it upwards?
-That was simply *magic* to me too, but then again I was told that there was no such thing.
+That was simply *magic* to me too, but then again I was told that there was no such thing like magic.

 Well, long story short (the long one I can tell in a bar) here I'm: A Computer Scientist, a Game Programmer and a FAA Pilot.